cjdreamy/m_Kumbush4/TROUBLESHOOTING.md

 ### Issue 5: "User not authenticated"

 **Possible Causes:**
-- Not logged in to AmaniCare
+- Not logged in to M-Kumbusha
 - Session expired

 **Solution:**